 Today this technology powers a large array of tasks in our everyday lives.
 Every time you unlock a smartphone using facial recognition, access your bank account using your fingerprint, or ask Siri for assistance, you’re using biometrics.

 One of the more popular methods of biometric authentication, facial recognition technology, measures and verifies unique characteristics to identify and authenticate a user.
 By leveraging a camera, facial recognition technology detects or scans faces in pictures or images and creates a facial signature that can be verified against data obtained from a government or official ID

 Facial recognition technology is constantly expanding - when it comes to utilizing it for secure identity verification, it is being actively adopted by multiple business areas ranging from digital banking, P2P services, online gaming, self check-in at airports to lounges or hotels, rental services and medtech.

 With greater levels of identity assurance, improved customer retention and conversion rates, businesses are better equipped to protect their data from fraud, identity theft and account takeover.

 While biometrics provide additional layers of security, data privacy remains a concern.
 Here's where we face the question: What is biometric authentication's role in protecting your data?
 Ideally, an identity verification system that integrates data privacy and security into its biometric authentication process is the optimal solution.

 That’s where identity verification APIs like Passbase stand out.
 The developer-friendly digital identity solution leverages NIST-certified facial recognition technology and liveness detection, backed by government-issued or official IDs, to verify the true identity of the person.

 Better yet, we enable the end user to control what data to share and who to share it with, providing greater data security and privacy without compromising on compliance, speed or accuracy.
 Here's a short video on how it works in action.
 Interested?
-To learn more, schedule a demo.
+To learn more, schedule a demo(schedule a demo).